emilletfr/Domo/README.md

 - Command actuators in consequence

 Infrastructure is a x86-64 architecture system which runs Ubuntu with Docker installed and... that's all!
-Docker's magic operate in such a way that the rest of stack components are docker images.
+Docker's magic operate in such a way that the rest of stack components are Docker images.
 ### Vapor Stack
 Docker container that runs Ubuntu/Swift image and Vapor powered Server image.
 ### Portainer Stack